 Title: Programme to Build and Strengthen the Police Structures in Selected Partner Countries in Africa

 Country: African Union (AU), AU Organisation for Police Cooperation (AFRIPOL), Community of Sahel States (G5 Sahel), Benin, Cameroon, Côte d'Ivoire, Gambia, Ghana, Kenya, Mauritania, Nigeria, Senegal

-Lead executing agency: National ministries for internal security; national police structures; regional organisations
+Lead executing Agency: National ministries of internal security; national police structures; regional / continental organizations